ash0080/gun.doc.cn/Graph-Guide.md

 });
 ```

-> Note: The data given in the callback is only 1 layer deep to keep things fast.
-What you'll see logged out on `startup.address` is not the address itself, but a pointer to the address.
+> Note: The data given in the callback is **only 1 layer deep** to keep things fast.
+What you'll see logged on `startup.address` is not the address itself, but a pointer to the address.
 Because documents can be of any depth, GUN only streams out what you need by default, thus optimizing bandwidth.

-So what if you want to actually access the city property on the company's address then? [`.get`](API#path) also lets you traverse into the key/value pairs on sub-objects.
+So what if you want to actually access the city property on the company's address then? [`.get`](API#get) also lets you traverse into the key/value pairs on sub-objects.
 Take this for example:

 ```javascript
 company.get('address').get('city').once(function(value, key){